What Types of Activities Will My Child Do?

 LETTER RECOGNITION, PROPER FORMATION, and WRITING FLUENCY

 Automaticity with letters, their associated sounds, and handwriting fluency are strong predictors of later reading proficiency.
 Research shows that learning to properly form letters by hand contributes to both reading and spelling skills and improves both the quality and quantity of student writing.
-Proper letter formation (both manuscript and cursive) along with handwriting automaticity and fluency will be addressed as needed for all students.
+If letter formation can become automatic, it frees up working memory to attend to the craft of writing.

 OTHER ACTIVITIES…